-This research project will explore how artists work within the AHRC Connected Communities programme.
+This research project explored how artists work within the AHRC Connected Communities programme.
 The programme has encouraged arts and humanities academics to work in different ways with communities to co-produce research across a range of disciplines.
 Many academics have worked with artists to realize ideas and help with a community engaged approach to research.
 At the same time artists have framed, challenged and theoretically informed engaged research.

-The full project team include: Kate Pahl, Steve Pool, Amanda Ravetz, Helen Graham with Richard Steadman-Jones, William Gould, Irna Qureshi, Zahir Rafiq, Marcus Hurcombe, Kate Genever, Graham Jeffery, Anne Douglas, Johan Siebers, James Oliver, Katie Hill, Tessa Holland.
+The full project team included: Kate Pahl, Steve Pool, Amanda Ravetz, Helen Graham with Richard Steadman-Jones, William Gould, Irna Qureshi, Zahir Rafiq, Marcus Hurcombe, Kate Genever, Graham Jeffery, Anne Douglas, Johan Siebers, James Oliver, Katie Hill, Tessa Holland.
 Research assistants: Hugh Escott and Kimberley Marwood.

 Image: detail taken from a picture by Tessa Holland, reflecting on the Ways of Knowing project